The push dagger is a knife very oriented to self-defense and that has its own specific area of application and an ancient history.

 S.E.R.E.
-2, adopted by the Operational Group Of Raiders of the Italian Navy, is the development of S.E.
+2, adopted by the Raiders Operational Group of the Italian Navy, is the development of S.E.
 R.E.
 1, created by a study group composed of Special Forces operators, martial artists and experts in survival techniques.

 This variant of S.E.R.E.
-2 is developed according to the requirements expressed by the Department.
+2 is developed according to the needs expressed by the Department.

-The acronym S.E.R.E. as mentioned above refers to the four “Survival, Evasion, Resistance and Escape” principles that make up the training program provided to military personnel at high risk of capture.
+The acronym S.E.R.E. as already mentioned above refers to the four principles “Survival, Evasion, Resistance and Escape” that make up the training program provided to military personnel at high risk of capture.

 The S.E.R.E.
 2 is suitable for both tip and cutting use.

-The unique grip of its kind, as opposed to the classic blades of this type, is fixed between index and middle, thus forming a single axis from the tip of the blade to the user’s wrist, allowing its use even in reverse grip.
+The unique grip of its kind, unlike the classic blades of this type, is fixed between the index and middle fingers, thus forming a single axis from the tip of the blade to the user’s wrist, allowing its use even in reverse grip.

-The handle has the same ergonomics as a firearm; this grip allows an instinctive and immediate use, being able to easily integrate the training into the training activity.
+The handle has the same ergonomics as the butt of a firearm; this grip allows an instinctive and immediate use, being able to easily integrate the training into the training activity.

 The geometry of the tip ensures maximum penetration, at the same time its triangular-based asialine profile protects its resistance.

-The design of the blade has on the one hand a partially serrated profile to favor the cutting of ropes, and on the other a classic sleacgeal size or belt size that, unlike the previous model, has re-aflatable and interchangeable blades.
+The design of the blade has on the one hand a partially serrated profile to facilitate the cutting of ropes, and on the other a classic silhouette cutter or belt cutter that, unlike the previous model, has resharpenable and interchangeable blades.

-The central slot, which has the dual lightening and turn-grilli function, recalls the seafaring origins of its creators.
+The central loop, which has the dual function of lightening and turning-crickets, recalls the maritime origins of its creators.

 The peculiarity of this knife is to be designed specifically to be used even without the handle.

-The two holes in the handle part make it easier to assemble.
+The two holes in the part dedicated to the handle facilitate assembly.

-The liner in kydex has a basic retention that can be used on its own for operators who need extremely rapid use of the knife, and a secure removable lock if necessary.
+The kydex steath has a basic retention that can be used alone for operators who need extremely quick use of the knife, and a removable lock if necessary.

-The knife comes with a safe double for ambidextrous mounting.
+The knife comes to you with double safe for ambidextrous mounting.

 The S.E.R.E.
-2 G.O.I. comes with belt clips for belt fastening and paracord for fastening on the M.O.L.L.E system.
+2 G.O.I. comes with belt clips for fastening to the belt and paracord for fixing on the M.O.L.L.E. system.